casper-devrel/docs-redux/cspr-docs/docs/developers/cli/querying-global-state.md

   }
 }
 ```
 </details>

 Next, query global state given the contract identifier and the `get-entity` command, which will provide more details such as the contract's `entry_points` and `named_keys`.
 You will need the following information:

 * The **node address**, representing an IP address of a peer on the network.

-* The **identifier** for an addressable entity or an account.
+* The **entity identifier** for an addressable entity or an account.
 This can be an entity hash, a public key, or an account hash.

 ```bash
 casper-client get-entity \